talshapira/talshapira.github.io/_portfolio/flowpic.md

 ## License

 Our proceesed dataset (i.e. CSV files) is publicly available upon request for researchers.
-If you are using our dataset, you should cite our related research paper, as well as UNB's related research papers:
+If you are using our dataset, please cite our related research paper, as well as UNB's related research papers:

+* T. Shapira and Y. Shavitt, "FlowPic: A Generic Representation for Encrypted Traffic Classification and Applications Identification," in IEEE Transactions on Network and Service Management, doi: 10.1109/TNSM.2021.3071441.

 * T. Shapira and Y. Shavitt, "FlowPic: Encrypted Internet Traffic Classification is as Easy as Image Recognition," IEEE INFOCOM 2019 - IEEE Conference on Computer Communications Workshops (INFOCOM WKSHPS), Paris, France, 2019, pp. 680-687.